Description of random level sets by polynomial chaos expansions: Introduction

-To establish hyperbolicity for the level-set equations in multiple dimensions with uncertainties in velocities, we follow a strategy that is based both on the introduction of auxiliary variables and on the symmetrization of the Jacobian~\cite{Epshteyn2021,Epshteyn2022}.
+To establish hyperbolicity for the level set equations in multiple dimensions with uncertainties in velocities, we follow a strategy that is based both on the introduction of auxiliary variables and on the symmetrization of the Jacobian~\cite{Epshteyn2021,Epshteyn2022}.
 First, an expression for the Euclidean norm is presented.
-It is \emph{fully intrusive} in the sense that all integrals are \emph{exactly} computed in a precomputation step and not during a simulation.
+It is \emph{fully intrusive} by which we mean that all integrals are \emph{exactly} computed in a precomputation step and not during a simulation.
 The intrusive expression is inspired by the concept of Roe variables in~\cite{S5}, namely to use the square root as an auxiliary variable, which is obtained by minimizing a convex function~\cite{GersterHertyCicip2020}.
-The main Theorem~\ref{TheoremHyp} states matrix similarities for a conservative and a capacity form.
+Our main theorem states matrix similarities for a conservative and a capacity form.
 Both formulations are hyperbolic if the randomness arises only from initial values.
-In the context of level-set equations, however, uncertain velocities are of interest that may lead to complex characteristic speeds in a conservative formulation.
+In the context of level set equations, however, uncertain velocities are of interest that may lead to complex characteristic speeds in a conservative formulation.
 This issue is circumvented by the capacity form that ensures hyperbolicity even for random velocities.
 Those pose also serious challenges in the computational approximation.
-The numerical discretization, restricted by the CFL-condition, must account for each appearing wave speed.
+The numerical discretization, restricted by the CFL-condition, must account for all appearing wave speeds.
 However, applying the stochastic Galerkin method to random velocities, results in additional waves that are taken into account by \emph{non-uniform effective grids}.
 Here, we will follow the concept of a \emph{capacity-form differencing}~scheme~\cite[Sec.~6.16, Sec.~6.17]{Leveque}.
 The idea is to introduce an \emph{effective non-uniform} space discretization that is related to a \emph{uniform computational} domain by a coordinate transform, which is indirectly given by the waves that result from random velocities.

-The remainder of this section considers an application to material deforming.
-Formulations in Hamilton-Jacobi and hyperbolic form are presented and the new concept of random level-sets is proposed for two-dimensional level-set equations.
+The remainder of this section considers a motivating example to material deforming.
+Formulations in Hamilton-Jacobi and hyperbolic form are presented and the new concept of random level sets is proposed for two-dimensional level set equations.